dogweather/forkful/content/en/cpp/finding-the-length-of-a-string.md

 ---
 title:                "Finding the length of a string"
-html_title:           "C++ recipe: Finding the length of a string"
+html_title:           "Arduino recipe: Finding the length of a string"
 simple_title:         "Finding the length of a string"
 programming_language: "C++"
 category:             "C++"